 What are plastics?

 All plastics are made from polymers.
 A polymer is a chemical compound that contains a large number of identical molecular repeating units, and can be synthetic or naturally occurring.
-They can be made from a renewable source (bio-based) or non-renewable source (oil) and either can be designed to biodegrade or not.
+They can be made from a renewable source (bio-based) or non-renewable (oil) and either can be engineered to biodegrade or not.

 Which plastic packaging types are good, and which are bad?